What is Spätburgunder? Pinot Noir With a Passport, Part 3

 About this Wine

 This Spätburgunder is pleasing in every way.
 And it’s very easy to settle in with for a cozy evening with this wine–with or without a full meal.
 I most enjoyed it as an accompaniment to great conversation with some crusty bread, country ham, soppressata, and creamy ricotta with fresh herbs.
-To make it a full meal, this snack could easily could be easily supplemented with a simple mushroom risotto, roast chicken, or easy oven roasted salmon with cucumber-herb salsa.
+To make it a full meal, this snack could easily could be easily supplemented with simple mushroom risotto, roast chicken, or easy oven-roasted salmon with cucumber-herb salsa.

 So, what is Spätburgunder?
 Well, at approximately $13/bottle this Spätburgunder is possibly one of the best Pinot Noir deals out there.
 Although it’s labeled Pinot in some markets, I believe it is now labeled as Spätburgunder in others.
 Either way, same delicious wine made by a respected and conscientious producer.
 Messmer is possibly best known for their Riesling and Scheurebe (both whites), as well as vineyard designate wines made from a variety of regionally celebrated grapes.

 I hope you enjoyed the last pour of our Pinot with a Passport flight.
 And that you will continue to join me over the next few weeks as we continue our summertime flights of fancy!
 (To review the other Pinot with a Passport wines, check out this recommendation and this one.)

 For more about where I enjoyed this and other flights, please visit Crush Bistro.